badspacebar/sdk/resources/content.md

 ```
 ####orb.farm.lane_clear_wait()
 Return Value<br>
-`boolean` returns true if the orb is currently waiting to attack a minion that is soon to die<br>
+`boolean` returns true if the orb is currently waiting to attack a minion that is soon to die (or waiting for siege)<br>
 ``` lua
 local orb = module.internal('orb')